AdobeDocs/experience-manager-cloud-service.ja-JP/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 *************** Beginning AzCopy pre-copy phase ***************
 INFO: Scanning...
 INFO: Failed to create one or more destination container(s).
 Your transfers may still succeed if the container already exists.
-INFO: Any empty folders will not be processed, because source and/or destination doesn't have full folder support
+INFO: Any empty folders will not be processed, because source and/or destination does not have full folder support
 INFO: azcopy: A newer version 10.11.0 is available to download

 Job 419d98da-fc05-2a45-70cc-797fee632031 has started